keomony/pollerSystem/README.md

 # PollerSystem
-Building a REST Service with Spring Boot and MySql using Thymeleaf for UI
+Building a REST Service with Spring Boot and MySql using Thymeleaf for UI.

+A simple service poller that keeps a list of services (defined by a URL), and periodically performs a HTTP GET request to each and stores a record of the response ("OK" or "FAIL").

 ## Version Info